How to Can Fresh Tomatoes with a Water Bath Canner!

 Step 8 - Put the lids and rings on

 Put them in the canner and keep them covered with at least 1 inch of water.
 Keep the water boiling.
 Process the jars in a boiling-water bath for 40 minutes for pints and 45 minutes for quarts.
 Remember to adjust the time if you are at a different altitude other than sea level!
-Pressure canners work better for tomatoes and other low acid foods - you'll get less spoilage with a pressure canner.
+Pressure canners work better for tomatoes and other low acid foods - you will get less spoilage with a Pressure Canner.

 Step 10 - Done